Fighting for the Rights of New Jersey Employees

 Being a whistleblower takes courage; reporting illegal conduct in the workplace is not easy and could put you at risk of termination.
 However, if you are fired for reporting illegal or fraudulent activity or refusing to participate in such activity, you may be legally protected by CEPA.
 The New Jersey Law Against Discrimination (NJLAD) also protects employees against retaliation at the hands of employers.

-If you are employed on a public works projects, you are entitled to receive a prevailing wage outlined in a contract.
+If you are employed on a public works project, you are entitled to receive a prevailing wage outlined in a contract.
 If you are paid less than the prevailing wage, you and other employees may be entitled to sue your employer for unpaid wages, costs, and attorney fees as a result of this contract breach.

 New Jersey has strict laws on wages.

-- For non-tipped workers in most industries, hourly minimum pay increased from $13 to $14.13 per hour.
+- For non-tipped workers in most industries, hourly minimum pay increased from $15.13 to $15.49 per hour.

-- Staff at long-term care facilities are now being paid at least $17.13/hour (up from $16/hour).
+- Staff at long-term care facilities were now paid at least $18.49/hour (up from $18.13/hour).

-- Agricultural employees must be paid at least $12.01/hour (up from $11.05/hour).
+- Agricultural employees had to be paid at least $13.40/hour (up from $12.81/hour).

 Work contracts are very complicated and should be negotiated, drafted, and interpreted by a skilled employment lawyer.
 In some cases, this is required.
 Mark | Lavigne, LLC represents both employees and companies in contract disputes, whether they are based on the drafting of a letter of understanding, terms of an employee manual, employment contracts, non-compete or solicitation agreements, separation or severance agreements, or termination letters.